 Freestyle Amusement Park – Myrtle Beach, SC

 The Freestyle Amusement Park had a short life and is now sitting abandoned with all of the rides dismantled.
 The park originally opened in 2008 under the name Hard Rock Park and had many rides named after famous songs and musicians.
 Financial problems forced the park to close temporarily that same year and it reopened the following spring with the new name.
 The park still struggled financially and closed at the end of the 2009 season.
 I never got a chance to visit the Freestyle Amusement park, but I always enjoyed seeing the coaster from a distance on my way into Myrtle Beach.

 Year Opened: 1964 | Year Closed: ~1995

-Pirate Land was a small amusement park located on S. Kings Highway.
-It opened in 1964 and offered several rides, including log flume, chair life and paddle boats.
-It was later sold and renamed Magic Harbor and given a British theme in the mid-70’s.
+Pirate Land was a small amusement park located on South Kings Highway in Myrtle Beach.
+It opened in 1964 and offered several rides including a log flume, chair lift and paddle boats.
+It was later sold and renamed Magic Harbor and given a British theme in the mid-70s.
 It featured live shows, alligator feedings and carnival rides.
-It closed in the mid 90’s due to financial problems.
+It closed in the mid-90s due to financial problems.

 Year Opened: 1949 | Year Closed: ~1973